OpenPj/alfresco-process-services-project-sdk/README.md

 	</ports>
 ```

-Another good practice could be creating a separated Maven module with a `pom.xml` totally dedicatd to your production release.
+Another good practice could be creating a separated Maven module with a `pom.xml` totally dedicatd to build your container for production release.

 ## Changing the default extensions deployment method
  By default the APS SDK is deploying extensions as a unique JAR embedded in the `activiti-app.war`.